What's on this page

 Know who you're buying from before you give your card details.

 Check your balance and statements regularly.
-Tell us if you spot anything suspicious.
+Tell us if you spot anything you don't recognise.

 Keep your contact details up to date.